ktrnka/mlops_example_github_lfs_heroku/README.md

+**Archived: Before 2022, Heroku had a generous free tier that was useful for prototyping.
+That's no longer the case so I wouldn't recommend this approach for learning**

 An example of how to apply DevOps concepts like CI/CD to machine learning.
 The repo shows basic concepts, such as:
 * Saving and loading a trained model
 * Versioning models